Common Questions

 Does a Marriage & Family Therapist (MFT) work with individuals?

 Yes.
-In California, an MFT is a mental health practitioner who has a Master's Degree and at least 3,000 hours of clinical experience supervised by a licensed MFT.
-An MFT has passed two state tests to become licensed.
+In California, an MFT is a mental health practitioner who has a

 Are sessions confidential?